LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 [Elastic America Virtual Chapter](https://community.elastic.co/amer-virtual/): Want to attend live workshops?
 Join the Elastic Americal Virtual Chapter to get the deets!

-## Preparing the data set
+## Preparing the dataset for aggregations
-Copy and paste these queries into Dev Tools in Kibana and run these queries in order specified below.
+Copy and paste these requests into Dev Tools in Kibana and run these queries in order specified below.

-These queries will create a new index and set the data types of each field into types conducive to aggregations we will perform in this workshop(Step 1).
+These requests will create a new index and set the data types of each field into types conducive to aggregations we will perform in this workshop(Step 1).
 Then,we copy the data from our original index to the new index we have just created(Step 2).
 Last two steps(Steps 3 & 4) removes outliers that skew our data.

-**STEP 1: Create a new index called ecommerce_data and assign data types to the fields you expect this index to store.**
+**STEP 1: Create a new index(ecommerce_data) with the following mapping.**
 ```
 PUT ecommerce_data
 {